aholman0725/aholman0725/README.md

-- 👋 Hi, I’m Amanda, _Founder and CEO_ of **ShineBright Freelancin**g where we strive to make sure you focus on what you excel at and ShineBright!
+- 👋 Hi, I’m Amanda, _Founder and CEO_ of **ShineBright Freelancin**g where we strive to make sure you focus on what you excel at so you can ShineBright!
 - 👀 _I’m interested in_ helping projects **succeed** at **their endeavors** by _taking_ on the _tasks that are hindering_ **growth**.
 - 🌱 I’m currently learning data science and analysis
 - 💞️ I’m looking to collaborate on projects that will help enhance my data scrapping, aggregation, and sourcing skilll